zuozhenggh/learning-library/data-management-library/mysql-se/mysqlse-bootcamp/mysql-enterprise/ha-replica-create/ha-replica-create.md

 Replica Private IP Address (REPLICA) student###-serverA :

-2. ServerB (source): Make the replica a copy of the source in a shard folder to easily restore on the replica:
+2. ServerB (source): Make the replica a copy of the source in a shared folder to easily restore on the replica:

     a.
 Inside /workshop/backups there is a folder for each student server.
 Search yours